KseniaJuravel/KseniaJuravel/README.md

 ### Hi there 👋

-🔭 I’m currently part of the [Molecular Geobiology and Paleobiology Lab, at the Ludwig-Maximilians-Universität München](http://www.palaeontologie.geo.lmu.de/molpal/).
+🔭 I’m past part of the [Molecular Geobiology and Paleobiology Lab, at the Ludwig-Maximilians-Universität München](http://www.palaeontologie.geo.lmu.de/molpal/).

-I am a Marie Skłodowska-Curie fellow at [ITN-IGNITE](http://www.itn-ignite.eu/projects/11573_ksenia-juravel/) and students representative in [GIGA](https://www.giga-cos.org/).
+As part of a Marie Skłodowska-Curie fellow at [ITN-IGNITE](http://www.itn-ignite.eu/projects/11573_ksenia-juravel/) and students representative in [GIGA](https://www.giga-cos.org/).

 📫 How to reach me: